2019-2020-Projects/Mythic-Bout/Pokemon_Java-main/Pokemon_Java-main/README.md

 The main classes and files:

-* StartHere - Sets up the initial JFrame and contains the main method to launch the game
+* <span style="background-color: gray; color: red;">StartHere</span> - Sets up the initial JFrame and contains the main method to launch the game
 * PlayerOne - Handles the player's Pokemon selection and customization
 * PlayerTwo - Handles the CPU opponent's Pokemon selection
 * Pokemon - Base Pokemon class for creating Pokemon objects